djplaner/word-to-canvas-module/README.md

 Rough user interface supports:

 1. Addition of _.docx 2 + Module_ button on Canvas modules pages
 2. Clicking it to choose and upload a Word document to the browser
-3. Converting that Word document to HTML and visualising the conversion
+3. Converting that Word document to HTML and visualising the conversion Recognising specific Word styles to be converted to HTML classess for creating Canvas items.
-4. Early start on splitting the HTML into a module data structure
+4. HTML split and converted into collection of Javascript objects largely matching the Canvas API JSON
+5. Module with title from Word document being created.
+6. Limited adding of item to the module.

 To be done

-1. Visualise the module data structure for checking
-2. Using the Canvas API to add a new module with that structure
+1. Be able to create items for each new item and then add them to the module.
+2. Tidy up the user interface.

 ## Development